'Elbow to elbow:' North America meat plant workers fall ill, walk off jobs

 Wayne Farms, with annual sales exceeding $2 billion, is trying to obtain masks to distribute to employees, though supplies are limited, spokesman Frank Singleton said.
 He said he did not know of any instances where employees were charged for masks.

-Workers at a Tyson Foods Inc (TSN.N) chicken plant in Shelbyville, Tennessee, bought their own masks when the facility ran out, said Kim Hickerson, who loads chicken on trucks there and is a union leader.
+Workers at a Tyson Foods Inc chicken plant in Shelbyville, Tennessee, bought their own masks when the facility ran out, said Kim Hickerson, who loads chicken on trucks there and is a union leader.
 Some are talking about quitting because they are scared of getting sick, he said.

 “I just put it in God’s hands,” he said.